soggmeister/XKCD-Installer/README.md

 # XKCD-Installer
 u/soggyDoggies747's XKCD program.
-Installs almost every comic on your desktop and its alt-text.
+Downloads almost every comic on your desktop and its alt-text.
 Programmed using Python and compiled to .exe using pyinstaller.

 XKCD-Installer JSON Edition introduces several new features (date of comic, transcript, alt-titles, text documents dedicated to transcript/alt-titles).
 Requires a stronger computer versus the original edition.